The best merchant service providers and credit card processing companies

 What fraud measures are in place?

-Barclaycard also provides a reassuring 24/7 fraud monitoring services if you’re the type of merchant who’s dealing with stressful high value transactions – such as trading in luxury items like watches, jewellery or vehicles.
+Barclaycard also provides 24/7 fraud monitoring services.
+A reassuring feature if you’re the type of merchant who’s dealing with stressful high value transactions – such as trading in luxury items like watches, jewellery or vehicles.

 What help and support does Barclaycard offer?

-Our testing gave us a high level of confidence in Barclaycard’s support services, not just because of its all-hours accessibility, but because of its knowledge centre and the level of accuracy we received in its responses.
-The only significant miss is no live chat function for getting speedy answers to any queries, which both Clover and takepayments provide, and it’s also missing any form of forum support.
+Barclaycard stands out thanks to its all-hours accessibility, and we found that the knowledge centre provided an impressive level of accuracy.
+The only significant miss is no live chat function for getting speedy answers to any queries, which both Clover and takepayments provide.

 What our researchers think